— Carolus Linnaeus

 His detailed journals of the trip formed the basis of his revolutionary treatise, Systema Naturae (1735).

-With a hierachy resembling a family tree, he created a system of classifying living things into kingdoms by genus (group) and species (kind).
-His method gave precise Latin names to 7,700 plants and 4,400 animals, including the name of homo sapiens to humans.
+With a hierarchy resembling a family tree, he created a system of classifying living things into kingdoms by genus (group) and species (kind).
+His method gave precise Latin names to 7,700 plants and 4,400 animals, including homo sapiens for humans.

 Knighted in 1758, he took the name Carl von Linné.
 “A practical botanist will distinguish at the first glance the plant of the different quarters of the globe and yet will be at a loss to tell by what marks he detects them,” he said.